 Oats Are Nutritional Stars

-Oats are a nutrient dense food.
+Oats are nutrient-dense food.
 They’re high in fibre, plus, packed with important minerals and antioxidants, including manganese, phosphorous, magnesium, iron, zinc, and folate.
-Oats are a good source of B Vitamins, and the high amounts of soluble fibre and help maintain healthy cholesterol, blood sugar, and insulin levels.
+Oats are a good source of B Vitamins, and high amounts of soluble fibre and help maintain healthy cholesterol, blood sugar, and insulin levels.